Ledges Hotel: Architectural Gem Offers Modern Luxury

-There are no bad views from the windows at the Ledges Hotel – whether you’re looking in or out.
+There are extraordinary views from the windows at the Ledges Hotel – whether you’re looking in or out.

 Each Settlers Hospitality Group property has its own unique story.
-The group’s five restored lodging options are nothing short of architectural gems redesigned with the Genzlinger family’s flair and commitment to respectful preservation.
+The group’s five restored lodging options are architectural gems redesigned with the Genzlinger family’s flair.
+Ledges Hotel reflects design ingenuity that has guests clamoring for reservations.

 Seeing is believing.

-Originally constructed as a home to the John S. O’Connor Glass Factory, Ledges Hotel sits adjacent to a series of waterfalls that drain into a tree-lined gorge.
-The property is worthy of mention in itself, set adjacent to massive rock ledges and Paupack High Falls.
-They’re a wonder you won’t want to miss.
+Originally constructed as a home to the John S. O’Connor Glass Factory, Ledges Hotel sits next to a series of waterfalls that drain into a tree-lined gorge.
+The massive rock ledges and Paupack High Falls are the perfect backdrops for this historic factory repurposed property

 Now IS the Ideal Time to Visit